ThorstenBrach/SRCI/README.md

 # Disclaimer and Delimitation

-I declare that the software I developed is based on the SRCI technology of "PROFIBUS and PROFINET International" (PI), but it is not an official publication of PI.
+The developed software is based on the SRCI technology of "PROFIBUS and PROFINET International" (PI), but it is not an official publication of PI.
 It is a private project that is created and maintained exclusively by me.

 The use of PI technology only serves to ensure the interoperability and functionality of the SRCI interface.
 There is no connection or partnership between this project and the PI organization.